• Home

 World Tree Ministry provides handfastings and wedding ceremonies in the Oceanside area.

-Within the Metaphysical community, most officiants provide weddings as part of a full range of services.
-Check out Reverend Michael Ireland and Rev. Andria Winter in the South Island area.
-In the Comox Valley, Rev. Sherry Ellis-Bell.
+Within the Metaphysical community, are a myriad of officiants who provide weddings as a menu item from a full range of services, and many don’t have websites.
+Here are the local ones who do: Reverend Michael Ireland and Rev. Andria Winter in the South Island area.
+In the Comox Valley, Rev. Sherry Ellis-Bell. and Rev. Shelley J. Grant.
+New in the Comox Valley is Rev. Thomas Trafford.

 Wedding Ceremony Companies